Dharsanaprakash/Food-Delivery-Delay-Analysis/README.md

 # Food Delivery Delay Analysis

 ## Project Overview
-This project analyzes food delivery operations to identify factors contributing to delivery delays.
-The goal is to understand how delivery distance and vehicle type affect delivery performance and provide actionable business recommendations.
+This project analyzes food delivery operations to identify key factors contributing to delivery delays.
+The analysis focuses on understanding how delivery distance, vehicle type, and operational patterns influence delivery performance.
+The objective is to uncover actionable insights that can help improve delivery efficiency and reduce delays.

 ---